0xor0ne/awesome-list/README.md

 - ["How I ruined my vacation by reverse engineering WSC"][1077]
 - ["How I used o3 to find CVE-2025-37899, a remote zeroday vulnerability in the Linux kernel’s SMB implementation"][1090]
 - ["How Much More Must We Bleed? - Citrix NetScaler Memory Disclosure (CitrixBleed 2 CVE-2025-5777)"][1115]
+- "Hydroph0bia (CVE-2025-4275)"
+  - ["a trivial SecureBoot bypass for UEFI-compatible firmware based on Insyde H2O"][1143]
+  - ["a bit more than just a trivial SecureBoot bypass for UEFI-compatible firmware based on Insyde H2O"][1144]
-- ["Hydroph0bia (CVE-2025-4275) - a fixed SecureBoot bypass for UEFI-compatible firmware based on Insyde H2O"][1108]
+  - ["a fixed SecureBoot bypass for UEFI-compatible firmware based on Insyde H2O"][1108]
 - ["Hypervisors for Memory Introspection and Reverse Engineering"][1099]
 - ["Kernel Exploitation Techniques: Turning The (Page) Tables"][1100]
 - ["Inside Riot Vanguard's Dispatch Table Hooks"][1073]